yougov/mongo-connector/README.md

 ## Usage:

 Since the connector does real time syncing, it is necessary to have MongoDB running, although the connector will work with both sharded and non sharded configurations.

+To start the system, first move your doc manager file, or one of the sample doc manager files provided to the main folder (mongo-connector) and rename it doc_manager.py.
+For example, to use the system with Solr, you can navigate to the mongo-connector subfolder and run `cp doc_managers/solr_doc_manager.py doc_manager.py`.

+For more information about making your own doc manager, see Doc Manager section.

-To start the system, simply run "python mongo_connector.py".
+After that, simply run "python mongo_connector.py".
 It is likely, however, that you will need to specify some command line options to work with your setup.
 They are described below:

 `-m` or `--mongos` is to specify the mongos address, which is a host:port pair, or for clusters with one shard, the primary's address.
-For example, "-m localhost:27217" would be a valid argument to "-m".
+For example, `-m localhost:27217` would be a valid argument to `-m`.
+It is not necessary to specify double-quotes aroung the argument to `-m`.

 `-b` or `--backend-url` is to specify the URL to the backend engine being used.
 For example, if you were using Solr out of the box, you could use "-b http://localhost:8080/solr" with the